 3. Cross-Country Skiing

-In need of quiet reflection this holiday season?
+In need of quiet reflection this snowy season?
 Try cross-country skiing.
-There's nothing like gliding through a peaceful forest blanketed in snow with just the sound of your skis beneath you.
+There's nothing like gliding through a peaceful forest blanketed in snow with only the sound of your skis beneath you.
 Located 20 minutes from downtown Kamloops, Stake Lake features more than 60 km of meticulously groomed and set trails perfect for day skiing, and 5 kms of lit trails for night skiing.
 Didn't pack your Nordic skis?
 Don't worry — you can rent a pair from the Overlander Ski Club at Stake Lake.
 Quiet times to visit are weekdays, Sundays, and before 11am.
 Remember to be Adventure Smart and bring plenty of water and snacks.
 Note: some areas of this trail network have limited to no cell service.
 Make sure to leave a trail plan with someone you trust.
-Stake Lake is open for the season as of November 26, 2022.
+Stake Lake is open for the season as of January 6th, 2024.

 4. Ice Fishing